karthikc911/cinevibe/docs/COMPLETE_CONFIG_GUIDE.md

 - ✅ **Chat Interface** with personalized context
 - ✅ **Beautiful UI** with dark cinematic theme

-Enjoy building with CineMate! 🎬✨
+Enjoy building with CineVibe! 🎬✨